jpco/notcat/README.md

 NOTE_TIMEOUT
 ```

-Generic hints are not yet supported in environment variables.
+Actions and generic hints are not yet supported in environment variables.

 Example usage: